Andy Goode (badminton)

-Andrew Brian Goode (born 30 January 1960) is a retired badminton player from England.
+Andrew Brian Goode (born 30 January 1960) is an English retired badminton player.

-Badminton career
+Career

+At the age of 17, Goode won the boys' singles at the 1977 European Junior Championships, and was part of the English winning team at that competition.

 Goode represented England and won a gold medal in the team event and two silver medals in the men's and mixed doubles, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 In 1990, Goode who won the men's and mixed doubles title at the National Championships, had been left out of the England team for the European Championships in Moscow.
 He later won two more medals in the team event and mixed doubles at the 1990 Commonwealth Games in Auckland, New Zealand.

 He also competed for Great Britain in the 1992 Summer Olympics.
 Goode won nine titles at the English National Badminton Championships (1 singles, 5 men's doubles and 3 mixed doubles).